Witch trials in Sweden: The "Great Unrest" of 1668–1676

-The largest and most famous Swedish witch hunt took off in 1668 during the reign of Charles XI, when the hysteria called Det stora oväsendet (literally: "the Great Unrest") resulted in almost three hundred executions (more than any period prior), during the eight years until 1676, when they were stopped.
+The largest and most famous Swedish witch hunt took off in 1668 during the reign of Charles XI, when the hysteria called Det stora oväsendet (lit. 'the Great Unrest') resulted in almost three hundred executions (more than any period prior), during the eight years until 1676, when they were stopped.
 They took place mainly on Northern Sweden and in the former Danish province of Bohuslän.

 The witch hunt started when Lars Elvius, church pastor in Älvdalen in Dalarna, interrogated the little shepherd girl Gertrud Svensdotter, who pointed out Märet Jonsdotter for having abducted her to the Witches' Sabbath of Satan in Blockula.
 This expanded in to a large trial in Mora in Dalarna in 1668, where 17 people were sentenced to death for having abducted children to Satan.
-The children who were supposed victims and witnesses were punished as well (not for having witnessed, but of having been to Satan and participated in the Sabbath, albeit by being kidnapped) - in Mora, 148 children were sentenced with being whipped or running the gauntlet.
+The children who were supposed victims and witnesses were punished as well, not for having witnessed but of having been to Satan and participated in the Sabbath, albeit by being kidnapped; in Mora, 148 children were sentenced with being whipped or running the gauntlet.

 The witch trial of Mora attracted attention and caused a hysteria in the country.
-The witch hunt of 1668-1676 was endemic to its nature: it spread as rumours by way of mouth from parish to parish rather than being confined to one place.
+The witch hunt of 1668–1676 was endemic to its nature: it spread as rumours by way of mouth from parish to parish rather than being confined to one place.
 The phenomena of witches abducting children to the Witches' Sabbath of Satan of Blockula (or Blåkulla), where they were exposed to sexual abuse and forced to sell their souls, caused widespread panic among the parents of the nation, and parents of several parishes, alarmed by the rumours among their children, started to demand that the authorities issue investigations in their parishes.
 In this way, witch trials spread from parish to parish, when more and more parents demanded that their children's stories be investigated.

 Eventually, the witch panic spreading around the provinces and the growing number of local witch trials caused the government to form a central national Witchcraft Commission in an attempt to take control of the situation.
 The rules of the Witchcraft Commission was issued by the king in 1673 and 1674.
 The 1673 regulation stated that only those accused who confessed willingly and who had played a leading role were legal to execute.
 The revised rules of 1674 stated that people could be executed even if they had not confessed, but that torture was, from that point on, legal to use to make them confess (torture had been commonly used before but without legal permission).
 The commission was divided into two departments under the supervision of Governor Carl Larsson Sparre, who preserved to right to confirm all sentences before they could legally be carried out.
 All the condemned were executed by decapitation, after which their remains were burned at the stake.